-Electronic monitoring is a way Nevada courts can keep convicted defendants out of jail while still supervising them.
+Electronic monitoring is a way criminal courts can keep convicted defendants out of jail on a Nevada suspended sentence while still supervising them.
 Not every case is eligible for electronic monitoring.
 But a skilled Las Vegas criminal defense attorney may be able to persuade the judge to impose it in lieu of incarceration.

 This page describes how electronic monitoring works in Las Vegas, Nevada.
 It also explains how SCRAM alcohol detection devices operate.
 Scroll down to learn more.

 What is electronic monitoring in Las Vegas, Nevada?